Skip to main content

 Configuring SCIM provisioning for Enterprise Managed Users

-To manage users in your enterprise with your identity provider, your enterprise must be enabled for Enterprise Managed Users, which are available with GitHub Enterprise Cloud.
+To manage users in your enterprise with your identity provider, your enterprise must be enabled for Enterprise Managed Users, which is available with GitHub Enterprise Cloud.
 For more information, see "About Enterprise Managed Users."

 About provisioning for Enterprise Managed Users